United States: handling internal investigations

 Gathering and reviewing documents

 In addition to assuring that individual employees retain relevant documents in their possession, investigators should also coordinate with the company’s legal department and informational technology personnel to assure the preservation of electronic documents stored on company servers or elsewhere.
-In today’s environment, most documents are stored electronically and are usually retrieved directly from the company’s central or e-mail servers, rather than from individual employees or custodians.
+In today’s environment, most documents are stored electronically and are usually retrieved directly from the company’s central or email servers, rather than from individual employees or custodians.
 It is critical to maintain the integrity of these documents.
-Companies may have to suspend data recycling programmes to ensure that relevant e-mails and electronic documents are not being deleted in the ordinary course.
-Additionally, because it may be necessary in certain circumstances to restore back-up tapes to recover and retrieve e-mail or electronic data that has been already deleted, the company may need to remove those tapes from ordinary recycling programmes.5 Counsel should also consider whether information may potentially be stored on smart phones or other mobile electronic storage devices.
+Companies may have to suspend data recycling programmes to ensure that relevant emails and electronic documents are not being deleted in the ordinary course.
+Additionally, because it may be necessary in certain circumstances to restore back-up tapes to recover and retrieve email or electronic data that has been already deleted, the company may need to remove those tapes from ordinary recycling programmes.5

 Additionally, companies conducting internal investigations are often multinational corporations with operations in jurisdictions or countries subject to data privacy laws.
-Counsel conducting investigations in these circumstances should be sure to review applicable data privacy and other local-law restrictions in each impacted jurisdiction to ensure that collection and review efforts are compliant.
+Counsel conducting investigations in these circumstances should be sure to review applicable data privacy and other local-law restrictions in each impacted jurisdiction to ensure that collection and review efforts are compliant and to engage with, and consult with, local counsel as needed.

 Once documents are collected, the investigative team should review documents to organise them according to particular criteria.
 Review databases typically permit electronic ‘coding’ of documents to facilitate this process.7 While the criteria used will vary necessarily according to the particular facts, circumstances and nature of the investigation, the review, at minimum, should identify and segregate documents that are privileged and those that are particularly noteworthy.
 Typically, document reviewers will also identify and code documents according to more discrete substantive issues identified as relating to the investigation.
 Additionally, documents will usually be identified as relating to a particular individual (or individuals) and used to facilitate that person’s subsequent interview.